 Intensive Care NSW is exploring strategies to reduce ICU exit block and improve patient flow.

 In 2018, the ACI partnered with four NSW ICUs to test and implement identified solutions to reduce intensive care exit block.
 This partnership, together with an evidence review, informed the development of the Guiding Principles to Optimise Intensive Care Capacity to assist in the reduction of ICU exit block and improve facility patient flow.

 These principles, which incorporate best practice, align with the Whole of Health program and with the Ministry of Health Patient Flow Systems Framework.
 They include nine key elements to ensure patients have access to the right care in the right place.

 It is recommended that staff work towards achieving the nine guiding principles to reduce ICU exit block and improve patient flow across the facility, improving the experience for staff, patients and their families.

-Please contact ACI-Intensive-Care-NSW@health.nsw.gov.au for the associated alignment tool and implementation plan.
+Please contact ACI-Intensive-Care-NSW@health.nsw.gov.au for the associated implementation plan.